Find your purposeful and meaningful career understanding and following God’s calling in your life.

 Bible or Theology minor

-Students who are majoring in another program may choose to take a Bible minor or Theology minor in addition to their primary course of study.
+Students who are majoring in another program may choose to take a Bible and Theology minor in addition to their primary course of study.
 A minor normally consists of a minimum of 15 semester hours, six of which must be taken at the 300/400 level.
 Each academic school or department must approve the student and curriculum to be used in the completion of each minor for the Office of the Registrar to verify at the point of graduation.

 After graduating from Malone, Gabe enrolled at Duke Divinity School, where he is pursuing his M.Div. degree.
 He has a ministry tutoring Hispanic children struggling with the English language barrier.